BYUI-ECEN-240/ECEN-240-Instructor-Material/ECEN240_Lab10/ECEN240_Lab10_Counters.md

   N0 =
   ------

-> What do you notice about the minimized Boolean equations?
-Will you
-> need any logic gates to implement this design?
-Can you anticipate
-> would happen if you do not use a reset signal to set the initial count
+What do you notice about the minimized Boolean equations?
+Will you need any logic gates to implement this design?
+Can you anticipate would happen if you do not use a reset signal to set the initial count to "001"?
+To verify your design is correct:
-> to "001"?
->
-> To verify your design is correct:

-\*\*\* Take the Second part of Lab 10 Quiz 1 \*\*\*
+## <span style="color:red;">\*\*\* Take the Second part of Lab 10 Quiz 1 \*\*\* </span>

 (This is a 3-part quiz, and the second part is worth 7 points)